open-telemetry/opentelemetry-go/website_docs/getting-started.md

 # (Bonus) Errors

-At this point you have a working application that is producing tracing telemetry data.
-Unfortunately, it was discovered there is an error in the core functionality of the `fib` module.
+At this point you have a working application and it is producing tracing telemetry data.
+Unfortunately, it was discovered that there is an error in the core functionality of the `fib` module.

 ```sh
 $ go run .